Chorley All Saints' Church Of England Primary School And Nursery Unit

 " I like playing the different games."

-" We can say how we are feeling and no-one
+" We can say how we are feeling and no-one laughs; we respect each other."

 Teachers will also consider those concepts which are current and relevant for modern Britain and specific classes/pupils and incorporate these into daily practise.